JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 *The windlass (winch) that drops and retrieves our anchor*

 They continued to let out the chain until we hit the one-hundred foot mark and then locked it down.
 The momentum of the boat continued backwards and pulled the chain tight.
-It hooked correctly, the boat stopped and the wind swung us around.
-In my experience we are typically successful on the first try.
+It hooked correctly, the boat stopped and the wind swung us around - success!

-We had one instance in Hurricane Harbor where we failed to hook and it was pretty obvious.
+In my experience we are typically successful on the first try, but we had one instance in Hurricane Harbor where we failed to hook and it was pretty obvious.
 The chain started to vibrate strangely and the boat continued moving long after it should have stopped.
 We hauled in the anchor, repositioned, and dropped it again.
 If the ground is dense it won’t allow the anchor to dig in, or the chain can wrap around the anchor initially and foul it.
-Luckily it was an easy fix.
+Luckily we didn't have to worry about it this time.

 ![north-cat-sunset](/images/north-cat-sunset.jpg)